-However, given the specific nature of computer and television waste (i.e. almost all is non-organic), the amount of greenhouse gas is likely to be small and therefore leachate and loss of amenity is expected to be more relevant for televisions and computers waste of the externality costs identified by the Productivity Commission.
+However, given the specific nature of television and computer waste (i.e. almost all is non-organic), the amount of greenhouse gas is likely to be small and therefore leachate and loss of amenity is expected to be more relevant

+112 R&Z Consulting (2008), Estimating consumers' willingness to pay for recycling end of life televisions and computers in Australia: A framework for economic analysis, Unpublished report by Dr John Rolfe, Prepared for the NSW Environment Protection Agency; R&Z Consulting (2009), Designing a Stated Preference Experiment, Unpublished report by Dr John Rolfe, prepared for the NSW Environment Protection Agency for televisions and computers waste of the externality costs identified by the Productivity Commission.
 Drawing on the Productivity Commission's estimates for leachate and amenity costs, it is estimated that if the current disposal pathways are not varied over the coming 23 years then landfill externality costs totalling \$3.4 million will be incurred over this time (present value, 2009 dollars).
 If only leachates were considered then this cost would reduce further down to \$1.7 million (present value, 2009 dollars).